Super Mario Run: Development

 The game was developed jointly by Nintendo and DeNA.
-Takashi Tezuka served as the game's designer and Shigeru Miyamoto as the producer.
+Takashi Tezuka served as the game's designer and Shigeru Miyamoto as the producer and director.
 This was the first game that Miyamoto had been closely involved in its development since 2007's Super Mario Galaxy.
-Nintendo used the same core development team that created New Super Mario Bros., and Super Mario Run shares a similar 2.5D graphic style with this previous title.
+The development team consisted mostly of the original Super Mario development team.
+Super Mario Run shares a similar 2.5D graphic style with New Super Mario Bros.
 The game's three gameplay modes were developed in parallel by separate groups within the development team.
 The game was built using the Unity engine.
 Shortly before release, Nintendo's Reggie Fils-Aimé said the game would not be coming to the Nintendo Switch, due to different development architecture.

 Nintendo had been hesitant about developing titles for the mobile gaming market since its onset in the early 2010s, as the company was highly protective of its franchise characters and desired to have them only featured in games for their hardware.
 At that time, Nintendo president Satoru Iwata felt that by developing mobile titles, they would "cease to be Nintendo" and lose their identity.
 By 2014, the company recognized that the growth of the mobile market was impacting their financial performances, with sales of its hardware and software declining greatly and posting a $240 million loss for the financial year.
 By the next year, Iwata's views had shifted significantly, and he led Nintendo into a partnership with mobile developer DeNA to start bringing Nintendo's brands to mobile, including five planned Nintendo titles.
 The first of these was Miitomo, based on the Mii avatars used in Nintendo's console software.
 Separately, Nintendo collaborated with Niantic and The Pokémon Company to release Pokémon Go.